jacksangl/primeErieRentals/README.md

 - Reduces code duplication
 - Facilitates testing

 A significant challenge was balancing component complexity with reusability.
-We decided to create more specialized components rather than highly configurable ones to improve maintainability and readability.
+I decided to create more specialized components rather than highly configurable ones to improve maintainability and readability.

 ### Form Validation Strategy
-For the WaitlistForm, we debated between:
+For the WaitlistForm, I debated between:
 1. Client-side validation only
 2. Server-side validation only
 3. Hybrid approach

-We implemented a hybrid approach with immediate client-side feedback combined with server-side validation for security.
+I implemented a hybrid approach with immediate client-side feedback combined with server-side validation for security.
 This created challenges with synchronizing error states but ultimately provided the best user experience.

 ## Implementation Details